Hidden-Role Games: Equilibrium Concepts and Computation: Experimental Evaluation: Avalon

 In this section, we apply \Cref{cor:zero-sum-efg} to instances of the popular hidden-role game {\em The Resistance: Avalon} (hereafter simply {\em Avalon}).
 We solve various versions of the game with up to six players.

 A game of {\em Avalon} proceeds, generically speaking, as follows.
 There are $n$ players, $\ceil{n/3}$ of which are randomly assigned to team \pmin and the rest to team \pmax.
 Team \pmin is informed.
 Some special rules allow players observe further information; for example, {\em Merlin} is a \pmax-player who observes the identity of the players on team \pmin, except the \pmin-player {\em Mordred}, and the \pmax-player {\em Percival} knows {\em Merlin} and {\em Morgana} (who is on team \pmin), but does not know which is which.
+Players are assigned roles by means of privately-dealt role cards.
+The role cards are treated as indistinguishable.\footnote{In a typical {\em Avalon} card deck, the \pmax ``generic'' (\ie, non-Merlin, non-Percival) role cards {\em are} actually distinguishable.
+As we have discussed in \Cref{sec:example-intro}, this can have an impact on optimal play.
+However, it is a strong convention at all levels of human play that players do not exploit the distinguishability of role cards.
+We therefore generic \pmax role cards as indistinguishable.}

 The game proceeds in five rounds.
 In each round, a {\em leader} publicly selects a certain number of people (defined as a function of the number of players and current round number) to go on a {\em mission}.
 Players then publicly vote on whether to accept the leader's choice.
 If a strict majority vote to accept, the mission begins; otherwise, leadership goes to the player to the left.
 If four votes pass with no mission selected, there is no vote on the fifth mission (it automatically gets accepted).
 If a \pmin-player is sent on a mission, they have the chance to {\em fail} the mission.
 The goal of \pmax is to have three missions pass.
 If {\em Merlin} is present, \pmin also wins by correctly guessing the identity of Merlin at the end of the game. {\em Avalon} is therefore parameterized by the number of players and the presence of the extra roles {\em Merlin, Mordred, Percival}, and {\em Morgana}.

 {\em Avalon} is far too large to be written in memory: \citet{Serrino19:Finding} calculates that $5$-player {\em Avalon} has at least $10^{56}$ information sets.
 However, in {\em Avalon} with $\le 6$ players, many simplifications can be made to the zero-sum game given by \Cref{cor:zero-sum-efg} without changing the equilibrium.
 These are detailed in \Cref{sec:avalon}, but here we sketch one of them which has theoretical implications.
 Without loss of generality, in the zero-sum game in \Cref{cor:zero-sum-efg}, the mediator completely dictates the choice of missions by telling everyone to propose the same mission and vote to accept missions, and \pmin can do nothing to stop this.
 Therefore, team \pmin always has symmetric information in the game: they know each others' roles (at least when $n \le 6$), and the mediator's recommendations to the players may as well be public.
 Therefore, {\em Avalon} is already natively without loss of generality a game with a coordinated adversary in the sense of \Cref{sec:split-personality}, so the seemingly strong assumptions used in \Cref{def:split} are in fact appropriate in {\em Avalon}.
 Even after our simplifications, the games are fairly large, \emph{e.g.}, the largest instance we solve has 2.2 million infosets and 26 million terminal nodes.